particle-iot/docs/src/content/notes/status-led-blinking-cyan.md

 Most keys related issues can be resolved using the [Particle CLI](/getting-started/developer-tools/cli/).

-Put the device into Listening mode (blinking blue) by holding down {{system-button}} until it blinks blue.
+Put the device into Listening mode (blinking blue) by holding down the MODE button until it blinks blue.
 Then issue the CLI command:

 ```
 particle identify